Types of Research Design- Different Types of Research Design & 10 Types of Research Design in Research.

 - Descriptive Research Design

 - Correlational Research Design

 - Case Study Research Design

 - Experimental Research Design

 Descriptive Research Design

 For example, a researcher wants to survey the practice of social media-based citizen journalism among students.
-Based on the topic, the researcher should apply the descriptive research method to explain the feature of the practice of social media-based citizen journalism among students.
-Another example of the descriptive research design is ” the perception of Malaysia people on the use of social media to spread fake political news”.
+Based on the topic, the researcher should apply the descriptive research method to explain the feature of social media-based citizen journalism among students.
+Another example of the descriptive research design is ” the perception of Malaysia people on the use of social media to spread fake political news.”